-The Company holds 4 mining leases and 782 mining claim cells, collectively known as the Golden Rose Property situated in Afton and Scholes Townships at Emerald Lake approximately 65 kilometers northeast of Sudbury, Ontario.
+The Company holds 4 mining leases totaling 124 hectares and 511 mining claims totaling 10,220 hectares, collectively known as the Golden Rose Property situated in Afton and Scholes Townships at Emerald Lake approximately 65 kilometers northeast of Sudbury, Ontario.
 A portion of the Golden Rose Property is subject to a 1.5% Net Smelter Return ("NSR") in favor of Osisko Gold Royalties Ltd., and the leased mining claims are subject to a 2% NSR in favor of EnerMark Inc.